NishanthSpShetty/codenotes/codeAndDesignSmells.md

     -  Missing abstraction - data clumping.
     -  multifaceted abstraction - class doing a lot of work, reading and encoding data from file and writing back.
     -  Duplicate abstraction
-    -  incomplete abstraction - class or interface doesnt implementate its responsibility fully. extending these class should implemenet all of its said responsibility.
+    -  incomplete abstraction - class or interface doesn't implement its responsibility fully. extending these class should implemenet all of its said responsibility.

 2. Encapsulartion
 		(Protection of abstraction or member)